Free Printable: Low Carb & Keto Food ListGet It Now

 I’ve made lots of keto pasta alternatives in my years of being low carb (zucchini noodles, shirataki noodles, spaghetti squash… the list goes on), but this is my best keto noodles recipe yet!
 In fact, I tested these keto egg noodles almost a dozen times, because I wanted them to be just perfect for my Easy Keto Carboholics’ Cookbook — and they were so good that I decided to put them on the cover of the book and share them with you on the blog, too.
-These low carb keto pasta noodles have a perfect al dente texture and are the perfect way to enjoy a classic meal without the added carbs.
+These low carb keto pasta noodles have a perfect al dente texture and are a great way to enjoy a classic meal without the added carbs.

-Why You’ll Love This Low Carb Egg Noodles Recipe
+Why You’ll Love This Keto Pasta Recipe

 - Neutral flavor